Fee and Cost Information

 Full details of these are included within each of the course listings.

 Your accommodation will most likely be located at our Moulton campus and is offered on either a self-catering or half-board basis.
-You will need to pay an initial deposit of £200 plus a fee for testing of your electrical equipment (PAT Testing) of £25.
-Annual rent charges for the academic year 2020/21 are as follows:
+You will need to pay an initial deposit of £200.

-Please note that these are subject to change for the 2021/22 academic year.
+Please note that these are subject to review for 2023/24.

 Financial Assistance & Bursary Information